 Works that form the Buffyverse Canon and Expanded Universe:

-- Buffy the Vampire Slayer (1992): The theatrical film and the first product of the series.
-As stated however, Executive Meddling changed the story too much from what Joss had intended and thus the film is more a Broad Strokes version and not considered canon with the series.
-However the script it was initially meant for is where the TV Series carries on from (for example, Buffy is said in the pilot episode to have burned down the gym at Hemery High in LA, as in the original script, which doesn't happen when she fights the vampires there in the actual movie).
+- Buffy the Vampire Slayer (1992): The theatrical film and the first product of the franchise.
+As stated above, however, Executive Meddling changed the story too much from what Joss had intended and thus the film is not considered canon with the series except for Broad Strokes.
+Rather the script that was initially meant for the film is what the TV series carries on from (for example, Buffy is said in the pilot episode to have burned down the gym at Hemery High in LA, as in the original script, which doesn't happen when she fights the vampires there in the actual movie).

 - Buffy the Vampire Slayer (1997-2003): Original series.
-Initial five seasons were on the WB Network but the remaining two aired on rival network, UPN.
+The initial five seasons were on the WB Network but the remaining two aired on rival network UPN.
 Seven seasons, 144 episodes total.

 - Angel (1999-2004): The spin-off of the series which follows Angel moving to Los Angeles and starting up a detective agency to combat supernatural threats there.
 Five seasons, 110 episodes total.
 Ran concurrently with Buffy during Seasons 4 through 7 of the latter, and lasted for one season after Buffy came to a conclusion.
 Remained on the WB when the parent show jumped to UPN.

-- The first comic book series that ran during the shows run.
+- The first comic book series ran during the show's run.
 While some stories did act as sequels to certain episodes, they weren't considered canon, with the possible exception of The Origin, based on the original film script by Joss Whedon.
-Lasted from 1998-2003, Original run ending at 63 issues though there were various mini-series and one-shots.
+Lasted from 1998-2003, original run ending at 63 issues, though there were various miniseries and one-shots.

-- Buffy the Vampire Slayer Seasons Eight-Twelve: The continuation of the series picking up about a year and a half after the TV series left off as Buffy continues her duties away from the now destroyed Hellmouth.
+- Buffy the Vampire Slayer Seasons Eight through Twelve: The canonical continuation of the series picking up about a year and a half after the TV series left off as Buffy continues her duties away from the now-destroyed Hellmouth.
 2007-2018.
 Also including the miniseries Willow: Wonderland, Spike: A Dark Place and Giles: Girl Blue, and one-shot Spike: Into the Light.
 Season Twelve is subtitled The Reckoning and brings the overall storylines of Buffy, Angel and Fray to a close.